subzeroid/instagrapi/docs/usage-guide/best-practices.md

 ### `ClientThrottledError` / HTTP 429

 This usually means the current IP or request pattern is too aggressive for that path right now.
+Public web endpoints can hit this independently from private mobile endpoints; a `429` on a public GraphQL/web path does not necessarily mean the logged-in mobile session is broken.

 Recommended response:

 * stop the current burst of requests
 * back off before retrying
 * reduce concurrency for that account
+* prefer authenticated/private helpers when a public web helper repeatedly fails
+* try the optional `public_transport="curl"` path only for public web endpoints, and treat it as a transport option, not a rate-limit bypass
 * if the same account keeps hitting `429`, pause it or move it to a cleaner proxy/IP

 ### `PleaseWaitFewMinutes`